SubodhShil/Phitron/Semester 2/Week 06  - Dynamic Programming/Module 21 - Introduction to Dynamic Programming/README.md

 > # **```Dynamic Programming```**

+### DP is a optimized version of recursion.
+## When to use DP?
+1. Choice -> Recursion
+2. When question said compute various way or "in how many ways to generate" something.F
+3. Optimization
+   1. Maximum value or result
+   2. Minimum value or result
+   3. Get longest value or result
+   4. Get small value or result

 ## How to choose a base case?
 - Fixed answer is the base of a recursion.
 - যে parameter গুলোর value change হয় তাদের নিয়েই base case দিতে হয় ।